 These are special ratings assigned to people who have a significant risk factor.
 Not all companies are willing to insure people who qualify for substandard ratings, and comparison shopping is of the utmost importance for people in this health class because costs will be significant and vary widely between life insurance companies.
 Common conditions that would give a client a substandard rating include a history of heart attack or stroke, diabetes, heart valve issues, being HIV positive, or a history of some highly treatable cancers.
 Some insurance companies may accept the risk of insuring a substandard client, while others may be unwilling to insure the same person at any price of insurance.
 Please fill in our quote comparison form if you think you may qualify for a substandard life insurance policy, and we will help you find the best insurance coverage to meet your needs.

-Changing Your Health Rating
+Improving Your Health Rating

 After a life insurance policy has been issued, it may be possible to improve your health rating.
 The ability to do this may vary between insurance companies and may depend on the original rating class that was given.
 The most common change allowed is that from a smoker to a nonsmoker.
 After being free from tobacco for a certain amount of time (usually 1 year or longer) an insurance company may allow an insured person to either pass through underwriting again or may upgrade the rating class.
 The effect of this change is usually very pronounced.